emqx/emqx-docs/en_US/data-integration/data-bridge-hstreamdb.md

 ^CRead Done.
 ```

-- For the data bridge used to record online/offline status, there should be two new events recorded: client connected and client disconnected.
+- For the Sink used to record online/offline status, there should be two new events recorded: client connected and client disconnected.
 Check whether the status recording is written into the Stream `mqtt_connect`:

 ```bash
 # Enter `Control-C` to stop after reading Stream `mqtt_connect`